Loonz806/setup-example/README.md

 #### [Percy](https://percy.io) ( Running visual regression testing in the e2e test suite in which needs approval from QA to be passing )

-_snap shots at/in the cypress e2e testing creates a screen comparison tool for regression for visuals that is automated and can scale_
+_snap shots at/in the cypress e2e testing creates a screen comparison tool for regression for visuals that is automated and can scale against browsers such as Chrome, Edge and Firefox_

 Similar to other tools like TravisCI, CircleCI, GitLab, Bitbucket, Codepipeline etc. Configuration found in `.github/workflows`
 Runs as a dependency in CI as well for deployment but can be modified via the Github Action